Skip to content

 Frequently Asked Questions

-What is the best way to split a windfall between debt and savings?
+How to split a windfall between debt and savings?

 There is no universal formula, but many people find it helpful to consider the interest rate on any outstanding debt as a starting point — high-interest debt can erode financial progress faster than savings can build it.
 A common approach is to address costly debt first, then direct a portion towards savings or investments, with a small amount set aside for personal use.
 This calculator can help illustrate how different splits might look in practice.